 So, if you’re looking for a great way to enjoy the water without breaking the bank, consider getting a used canoe.
 You’ll be glad you did.

-In this article, we’ll answer how much, what to look out for, and other important questions that you may still have when it comes to buying used canoes.
+In this article, I answer how much, what to look out for, and other important questions that you may concern about buying used canoes.

 There is no exact answer to the price of used canoes.
 The average price of a Canoe is $1200 for new and $700 for used.

-Prices do vary widely according to quality (age, model), materials, and condition, how well it has been taken care of over its lifetime and what kind of canoeing
+Prices do vary widely according to quality (age, model), materials, and condition, how well it has been maintained over its lifetime and the types of canoes.

 Because high-end canoes are not mass-produced but rather handcrafted and made in limited supply so the price is very high.